dtrStats/Peer-Review/README.md

 It doesn't take long to learn that most coding problems have already been [solved by others](http://www.stackoverflow.com); but reading other people's code and applying it to your own problems takes practice.
 You will begin to develop this skill by reading your classmates' code, evaluating their approach to problems, providing suggestions, and pointing out when you learned something new.
 This is an essential skill that will help you improve your own programming technique by learning from how others code, and by getting detailed feedback from your peers.

-After each homework, each of you will be randomly assigned to evaluate a homework from a peer and given until the *following class meeting* to provide peer review.
+After each homework, each of you will be randomly assigned to evaluate one of your peer's assignments and given until the *following class meeting* to provide peer review.
 For this, you are required to grade and provide feedback on both the `.html` output and `.Rmd` syntax files for peer homework assignments.
 Both the reviewer and the reviewee will be anonymized to reduce potential biases.

 ## Evaluation of Peer Review
 For each homework assignment, you will receive either 0 or 1 point for your peer review, with this activity accounting for 20% of your overall course grade.
 Additionally, *failure to complete peer reviews may result in points removed from homeworks.*